 - 2. Product supply and demand elasticity: Product supply and demand elasticity is not an applicable parameter because the steam heat and electricity generated through the use of EU 113 are not sold. - 3.
 Product prices (cost absorption vs. cost pass-through): Product price is not an applicable parameter because the steam heat and electricity generated through the use of EU 113 are not sold. - 4.
 Expected costs incurred by competitors: Expected competitor costs is not an applicable parameter because the steam heat and electricity generated through the use of EU 113 are not sold.
 The UAF CHPP is not competing in the open or semi-open market. - 5.
 Company Profits: Company profits is not an applicable parameter because UAF is a State of Alaska facility, not a for-profit company. - 6.
 Employment costs: UAF has requested and has not yet been provided the DEC calculations for the economic analysis of SO2 controls as discussed above. - 7.
 Other costs (e.g., for BACM implemented by public sector entities).
 UAF is a state institution with a budget that is determined by the Legislature.
-Spending funding on the
+Spending funding on the DSI would cause funds to be diverted from the educational and research mission of the University.
+Impacts from the lack of funds include fewer staff to provide support services (grounds, maintenance, transportation, human resources, payroll, risk management, safety, fire and police, procurement), reduction in degree programs, further deferred maintenance which will cause deterioration of facilities and roads, inability to replace defunct equipment, and other impacts.
+The cost in dollars would be the amount of money that would be diverted for operations and maintenance of the DSI annually,

-&lt;sup>3 UAF BACT Analysis, January 2017, Table 5-7
+3 UAF BACT Analysis, January 2017, Table 5-7